 Mountains in the Netherlands?
 Is that a thing?
 The Netherlands is a flat country with almost one-third of its entire area below sea level.
 This country boasts of its natural beauty, but are there any mountains in the Netherlands?

-As an expat from Austria living in Amsterdam I thought I’d take on the task to do some research about the peaks of this country known for its unmistakable flatness.
+As an expat from Austria living in Amsterdam, I thought I’d take on the task to do some research about the peaks of this country known for its unmistakable flatness.

-Little hike, anyone?
+A little hike, anyone?

 Next in line, or rather in size, is the Sint Pietersberg in Maastricht with 171 metres.
 Say whaaat?
-This Altiplano of marl served as stone-pit to excavate raw materials for the production of cement, etc.
+This Altiplano of marl served as a stone pit to excavate raw materials for the production of cement, etc.

-A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after some dispute still remained Dutch territory.
+A Roman castle (Mergelp castle) was located there in the Middle Ages, and the Duivelsberg was used as a battleground during WWII, but after disputes, still remained Dutch territory.

-Apart from war monuments, there is a zoo to discover but you can also just simply enjoy the beautiful views of the landscape.
+Apart from war monuments, there’s a zoo to discover, but you can also just simply admire and enjoy the beautiful views of the landscape.
 If that’s not a motivation to “climb” this mountain in the province of Utrecht, then I don’t know what is.